vpagonis/FSF-paper/README.md

-**Simulating feldspar luminescence phenomena using R** by Vasilis Pagonis, Christoph Schmidt, Sebastian Kreutzer**
+**Simulating feldspar luminescence phenomena using R**

+by Vasilis Pagonis, Christoph Schmidt, Sebastian Kreutzer

-**Submitted to Journal of Luminescence**
+**Submitted to the Journal of Luminescence**

 **January 2021**